colak/txp-media-shortcode/README.md

 4. Embed local audio

-The html5 audio tag, allows for the embeding of multible formats to enhance compatibility with the various brousers and computer setups.
-To embed music residing in your installation's files directory, first upload the audio files using the same name followed by the extention.
-In your articles call the file name and state the extentions you have encoded those files to.
+The html5 audio tag, allows for the embedding of multiple formats to enhance compatibility with the various browsers and computer setups.
+To embed music residing in your installation's files directory, first upload the audio files using the same name followed by the extension.
+In your articles call the file name and state the extensions you have encoded those files to.
 (Currently the tag supports m4a, mp3, mp4, aac, webm, flac and ogg).

 `<txp::media from="local_a" media="my_title" m4a mp3 />`